 - Sentara CarePlex Hospital (SCH), part of a 12-hospital system, has a 24-bed intensive care unit (ICU). - Review of non-behavioral patient restraint data revealed that the SCH had the highest restraint use prevalence in the health system.
 SCH's incident rate at the end of 2013 was 6.77% against a system average of 4.22%. - Restraints were most frequently used to prevent patient unplanned extubations and falls.
-However, these patients may have benefitted from less restrictive means. - 8 out of 11 unplanned extubations that occurred between Oct 2013- June 2014 were restrained at the time of extubation.
+However, these patients may have benefitted from less restrictive means. - 7 out of 8 unplanned extubations that occurred between January and July 2014 were restrained at the time of extubation. - Previous unit management promoted the use of restraints on all intubated patients.